 - Caffeine / Study Snacks

 While some students prefer background noise, coffee shops can get downright loud.
-Baristas shout orders, friends catch up over a hot drink, students argue over whose got the worse finals schedule–it can get hectic.
-There can be visual distractions galore too, since people are always coming in and out.
+Baristas shout orders, friends catch up over a hot drink, students argue over who got the worst finals schedule–it can get hectic.
+There can be visual distractions galore too since people are always coming in and out.

 - Lack of space

 Odds are that there isn’t a whole lot of space in your favorite coffee shop.
 There may be a small handful of bigger tables, but those are almost always taken.
 Table hunting becomes an art as the cafe becomes more and more crowded.
 If you only managed to score a small table you probably won’t have as much room as you need for materials.